Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 establishment of original certificate issuance books and computerization of data on management of certificate issuance and certification issuance, etc.
-    b) Organization of examinations for granting certificates, foreign language certificates, Vietnamese language certificates, IT application certificates, inspector qualifications, pedagogical qualifications, professional title standards (according to
+    g) Organization of examinations for granting certificates, foreign language certificates, Vietnamese language certificates, IT application certificates, inspector qualifications, pedagogical qualifications, professional title standards (according to